-- A review of the operations of the Trust during the financial year and the results of those operations is set out in the "Year in Review" at pages 2 to 5 of this Annual Report (Review of Operations). - There were no significant changes in the Trust's state of affairs during the financial year. - The principal activity of the Trust during the financial year was the long term ownership of a 50% interest in Westfield Carindale shopping centre.
-There were no significant changes in the nature of that activity during the financial year. - No matter or circumstance has arisen since the end of the financial year that has significantly affected, or may significantly affect, the Trust's operations, the results of those operations, or the Trust's state of affairs, in future financial years. - The likely developments in the Trust's operations in future financial years and the expected results of those operations are described in the Review of Operations at pages 2 to 5 of the Annual Report.
+- A review of the operations of the Trust, the results of those operations and the financial position of the Trust for the financial year is set out in the "Year in Review" at pages 2 to 3 of this Annual Report (Review of Operations). - The principal activity of the Trust during the financial year was the long term ownership of a 50% interest in Westfield Carindale.
+There were no significant changes in the nature of that activity or the state of affairs for the Trust during the financial year. - On 9 August 2012, the \$310 million (the Trust's share \$155 million) redevelopment of Westfield Carindale shopping centre, Brisbane opened.
+The centre is now the sixth largest centre in Australia featuring approximately 400 retailers including 120 new stores spanning two levels and 136,000 square metres.
+As at 30 June 2012, the centre was in excess of 99% leased with retail sales for the financial year of \$671.7 million. - As at 30 June 2012, the value of the Trust's interest in the centre is \$668.5 million, representing a revaluation gain of \$69.7 million.
+The net tangible assets of the Trust at 30 June 2012 were \$6.38 per unit. - Other than the completion of the development, no matter or circumstance has arisen since the end of the financial year that has significantly affected, or may significantly affect, the Trust's operations, the results of those operations, or the Trust's state of affairs, in future financial years. - Details of the Trust's future developments, business strategy and prospects are outlined in the Review of Operations at pages 2 to 3 of this Annual Report.

-2. Environmental Performance
+Environmental Performance

 The Westfield Group has in place procedures to identify and comply with environmental laws and regulations applicable to Westfield Carindale shopping centre including, where applicable, obtaining and complying with the conditions of relevant authority consents and approvals and obtaining of any necessary licences.
 These compliance procedures are regularly reviewed and audited and their application closely monitored.
-Further information in relation to the Westfield Group's philosophy in relation to the environment and community is set out in the Westfield Group's 2010 Annual Report which is available on the Group's website at www.westfield.com/corporate.
+Further information in relation to the Westfield Group's philosophy in relation to the environment and community is set out in the Westfield Group's 2011 Annual Report and 2011 Sustainability Report which are available on the Group's website at www.westfield.com/corporate.
 Specific initiatives in relation to Westfield Carindale are described on page 7 of this Annual Report.

-3. Distributions
+Distributions